nitefood/asn/README.md

 This script serves the purpose of having a quick OSINT **command line tool** at disposal when investigating network data, which can come in handy in incident response scenarios as well.

 It can also be used as a **web-based traceroute server**, by running it in listening mode and launching lookups and traces from a local or remote browser (via a bookmarklet or custom search engine) or terminal (via `curl`, `elinks` or similar tools).
 Click [here](#running-lookups-from-the-browser) for more information about server mode functionality.

+Furthermore, it can serve as a self-hosted lookup **API endpoint** and output JSON-formatted data while running in both interactive and server mode.
+Click [here](#json-output-and-api-mode) for more information about API mode functionality.

 #### Features: